 If there’s one thing about nutrition that I consistently promote, it’s the fact that portions matter.
 It’s simple advice alright, but judging by our expanding waistlines and the research suggesting that many of us underestimate the amount of calories we eat (especially when it comes to fatty, sugary or salty processed foods), it’s advice that may be challenging to follow.

 Portions matter!
-The larger they are, the more you’re calories you eat.
-If you eat more than you burn off, you will gain weight and increase your risk of developing diseases such as diabetes, high blood pressure, and heart disease.
-In order to improve your health, you must monitor your portion sizes.
-But first, we must discuss the difference between a portion size and a serving size.
-They’re not the same.
+The larger your portion, the more calories you eat.
+If you eat more than you burn off, you will gain weight and most likely increase your risk of developing diseases such as diabetes, high blood pressure, and heart disease.

 A serving size is the amount of food recommended that you eat while a portion is the food that you actually eat.
 Serving size is generally out of your control as it is predetermined in the literature and by food manufacturers.
 Portion control on the other hand is 100% within your control because you determine how much to eat.